 Digital storage technology is advancing faster than anything else in photography tech.
 SanDisk unveiled a 512GB SD card in 2014 and surprised everyone who never could have imagined that.
-Three years later they announced a 400GB Micro SD card – the ones the size of your pinky nail.
+Three years later, they announced a 400GB Micro SD card – the ones the size of your pinky nail.

 In that same example, would you rather carry one tiny SD card or 280 rolls of 36-exposure film in your bag?

-It was the anticipation, wondering, “I hope I nailed that tough exposure, did that filter do its job, was this the right film for the scene?”
+It was the anticipation, wondering, “I hope I nailed that tough exposure.
+Did that filter do its job?
+Was this the right film for the scene?”
 It was like a child’s anticipation of Christmas every time I’d drop off a roll of film.

 Losing an important skillset

 The same goes for the exposure triangle.
-The relationship between ISO, aperture, and shutter speed mean nothing when you’re just taking the same photo with different combinations of those three and hoping one turns out.
+The relationship between ISO, aperture, and shutter speed means nothing when you’re just taking the same photo with different combinations of those three and hoping one turns out.

 Choosing between 10 nearly identical photos in post-processing takes time.
 If you spend a little more time in the field making sure that one photo is technically & compositionally correct, you won’t have to add that time to your workflow.
 Go straight into the processing.
-And it’s more fun to spend the time out there than on the computer.
+And it’s more fun to spend time out with the camera in-hand than on the computer.

-Digital storage is cheap, time is not.
+Digital storage is cheap, but time is not.

 Does it cheapen your photography?
 That’s probably a strong word to use.
 But hopefully, you know what I mean.
 The sheer number of photos that we can take may have the effect of watering them all down.

 Your analog-digital photography challenge

-Go out with your massive SD card in your camera but tell yourself, “Okay, I only have 48 exposures.”
+Go out with your massive SD card in your camera but tell yourself, “Okay, I only have 50 exposures.”